vsmejkal/chrome-workspaces/test/Test Plan.md

 ### 10.1 Context menu item is hidden when there are no workspaces
 - PREQ 1.1
 - Open the page context menu with secondary mouse button
-- EXP There is no `Move tabs to workspace` item
+- EXP There is no `Move tab to workspace` item

 ### 10.2 New workspace is added to the menu
 - PREQ 2.3
 - Open the page context menu with secondary mouse button
-- EXP There is `Move tabs to workspace` submenu
+- EXP There is `Move tab to workspace` submenu
 - Open the submenu
 - EXP There are two menu items: `Green` and `Blue`